rdegges/rdegges-blog/articles/2012/being-awesome.md

-Title: Being Awesome
-Date: 2012-12-10
-Tags: personal development
+---
+title: "Being Awesome"
+date: "2012-12-10"
+tags: ["personal development"]
+slug: "being-awesome"
-Summary: If you want to be awesome, then go do it right now.
-NO EXCUSES!
+description: "If you want to be awesome, then go do it right now.
+NO EXCUSES!"
+---

 ![Fire Wolf Sketch][]